 APA is calling on members of Congress to support reauthorization, dedicated funding, and guaranteed minimum share for state and local programs.
 With the bills officially out of committee, this is an opportune time to take action.
 Annually, APA engages in advocacy related to securing full funding for the Land and Water Conservation Fund.

 Parks and green spaces provide our communities with the means for recreation, events, and retreats.
 These vital areas are meant to breathe nature into community spaces and preserve the natural wonders that enhance the communities we live in.

 Parks and green spaces play an important role in the planning community, and APA will continue to watch for opportunities for advocates to join us in advocating for parks and funding for communities that rely on these spaces.

-Top image: Forest Park in St. Louis, one of APA's 2013 Great Places in America.
+Top image: Forest Park in St. Louis.
 Photo courtesy Forest Park Forever.

 About the Author